rdeveen/architecture-center/docs/patterns/gateway-aggregation.md

-# Gateway Aggregation Pattern
+# Gateway Aggregation pattern

 Aggregate multiple individual requests to a single request using the gateway aggregation pattern.
 This pattern is useful when a client must make multiple calls to different backend systems to perform an operation.

-## Context and Problem
+## Context and problem

 In order to perform a single task, a client may have to make multiple calls to various backend services.
 An application that relies on many services to perform a task must expend resources on each request to those back-end services.
 When any new feature or service is added to the application, additional requests are needed, further increasing resource requirements and calls across a network.
 The increasing use of microservice architectures has made these problems much more common, as applications built around many smaller services naturally have a higher amount of cross-service calls.